Tuesday, 1 August 2023

 Families at the beach like anywhere else in the world.

 Here at the beach and many other places you could order a hookah pipe.
-The flavours are various, lots of fruit flavours.
-I tried one last time we were in Istanbul - it was too long since I had smoked so it was a bit rough.
+The flavours are various including lots of fruit flavours.
+I tried one last time we were in Istanbul - it was too long since I had smoked.

 The whole day was an interesting experience.
 We were on a tour catering mainly to people from Arab states, the predominant tourist population here in Turkey at the moment.
 Barring a couple of people, we were the only English-speakers on the bus.
 I got into conversation with a delightful man holidaying from Jordan who is an intensive care nurse.
-I also got chatting with a lovely young Egyptian man who was heading to UK to study robotics engineering and AI - we were both tracking the bus in our phones and puzzling about the route the bus was taking (two nerds separated by many decades).
-I reckon I probably look like their grandmother and am a safe bet.
+I also got chatting with a lovely young Egyptian man who was heading to UK to study robotics engineering and AI - we were both tracking the bus on our phones and puzzling about the route the bus was taking (two nerds separated by many decades ).
+I reckon I probably look like their grandmother and am safe to talk with.
 We drove through forested country and visited rivers and a tranquil hidden lake.
-It was a bit touristy for our taste but a marvellous opportunity to see parts of Turkey we would not normally have seen.
+It was a bit touristy for our taste but a marvellous opportunity to see parts of Turkey we would not otherwise have seen.
 Plus the Black Sea!!
-It was along day.
+It was a long but interesting day.
 Tomorrow we head for Gallipoli.
-This is an interesting land and we are slowly learning how to be here, to get an appreciation of its people.
+This is an interesting land and we are slowly learning how to be here and are developing an appreciation of its people and culture.

-Huge Coms tower recently completed with a restaurant on top
+Huge comms tower ahead recently completed with a restaurant on top

 A new mosque being built in a city with over 3000 mosques!